oi-analytics/argentina-transport/docs/predata.rst

         - The OD nodes are matched to GIS nodes
         - The OD flows are routed on the GIS network, to check as best whether the observed OD distances match the estimated OD distances obtained from the GIS network.
 This helps in validating whether OD nodes were assigned correctly on the GIS network
         - The total OD tonnages are aggregated over a day, based on the start date.
 From this the minimum and maximum OD flows are estimated betwork OD pairs
+        - Speeds are assigned based on the time-stamps of origin and destination stations.
+Default speeds of rail lines are assumed to be 20 km/hr

     Unfortunalety the script :py:mod:`atra.preprocess.rail_od_flows` is very specific to the input datasets, and relies on having the same column names and organisation of data as described in the input data used in this current version